zongben/proot.nvim/README.md

 ## Usage

 Open proot picker by calling `:Proot`
-In proot picker you can press `d` to remove project dir
+In proot picker you can use `d` to delete project dir

+## Similar Plugin

+[ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim) - The superior project management solution for neovim.